 Keeping Water Clean

-Choose Organic, Use Less
+Choose Organic,

 Limit use of fertilizers and pesticides and choose organic alternatives to keep chemicals out of Kittery’s waters.

-Yardscaping Practices
+Implement Yardscaping Practices

 Mow grass at least 3” high, stabilize bare soil to prevent erosion, and keep yard debris and grass clippings out of ditches and storm drains.

-Soak In Stormwater
+Soak in Stormwater

 Plant rain gardens and vegetative buffers along driveways, property edges, and shorelines so rain water can infiltrate naturally.

-Limit Winter Salt Use
+Limit Winter Salt

 Enjoy Our Waters & Stay Connected

-Photo credits: Melissa Paly
+Photo credit: Melissa Paly

 Kittery’s waters thrive when our community is engaged.
 Join upcoming walks, talks, cleanups, and hands-on outreach activities that bring people together around local waterways .
 Lend a hand through collaborative efforts with local partner organizations working to protect Kittery’s rivers, estuaries, and coastal habitats.